Design & Technology

 I still have much to learn when it comes to designing instruction using technology, but I know that I have made great strides since I began teaching.
 On this page I will use the TPACK and SAMR technology integration model for the purpose of self assessment.

-I often find myself in what the SAMR model of technology integration would consider the substitution or augmentation stages.
-I use websites like Desmos, Kahoot, and Quizizz to improve the functionality of my formative assessments.
-These tools improve student engagement while reducing cheating.
-My goal for the coming school year is to integrate technology more purposefully into my instruction.
+As a classroom teacher I often found myself in what the SAMR model of technology integration would consider the substitution or augmentation stages.
+I used websites like Desmos, Kahoot, and Quizizz to improve the functionality of my formative assessments.
+These tools improved student engagement while reducing cheating.
+My goal in my current capacity as technology integrator is to assist teachers in purposefully integrating appropriate technology into their instruction.

-I use a district provided product called Canvas to communicate with students and deliver instruction.
-This tool allows me to work in the Modification stage of the SAMR model since I can create modules and give quizzes for students to access at school or at home.
+One major tool our campus utilizes is Canvas.
+Canvas is a district provided learning management system which teachers use to communicate with students and deliver instruction.
+This tool allows teachers to work in the Modification stage of the SAMR model by creating modules and quizzes for students to access at school or at home.
 Here are some examples:

-The final artifacts I've provided would be classified in the Redefinition stage of the SAMR model.
-This unit required students to learn how to code using Hour or Code.
-Their final product required students to use a program built by UC Davis called RoboBlockly.
+The artifacts below are from my time as a classroom teacher.
+These projects would be classified in the Redefinition stage of the SAMR model.
+This algebra unit required students to learn basic coding with Hour or Code.
+Final products required students to use a program built by UC Davis called RoboBlockly.
 Students wrote code that made animated robots spell out their name!
 This lesson relied upon students to recall prior knowledge of linear functions in order to construct new knowledge and apply it in a meaningful way using technology.
 I am very proud of their work!
 Visit our lesson design outline here.

 Final Product.
 "Kelly"